 Thus, for any esports title to be considered for consideration to be included in Provincial and National Championships at the Annual General Meeting (AGM), at least one Regional Championship must be held in such esports title to prove that it is able to attract competitive esports athletes to a single venue.

-It is therefore important for parents to check the age restriction of the esports title in the country of residence as such age restrictions are established to protect the mental health and well-being of the child.
+It is also important for parents and athletes to check the age restriction of the esports title in which the athlete intends to participate.
+Age restrictions are non negotiable and underaged athletes shall not be permitted to participate.

 It should also be noted that changes may be made to the line-up in exceptional cases.
 If IESF and/or GEF selects a title not on the list for use at its World Championships, then MSSA shall include such title.